-If you can't remember where you bought a domain from, you can use a public domain database WHOIS that can show where is your domain registered and where is it pointing to via nameservers.
+If you don't remember where you bought a domain from, go to the public domain database WHOIS that can show where your domain is registered and where it is pointing to via nameservers.

 The nameservers also indicate where the domain's DNS zone is managed from.
-In the example above, the domain is registered at Hostinger but pointed to Cloudflare servers.
-This means that the domain's DNS zone is managed at Cloudflare, too.
+In the example above, the domain is registered at Hostinger but pointed to Cloudflare's servers.
+It means that the domain's DNS zone is managed from Cloudflare, too.

-In other words, if you needed to add/remove specific DNS records (A, MX, CNAME, etc.), you would need to go to Cloudflare for that, despite the fact the domain is registered at Hostinger.
+In other words, if you needed to add/remove specific DNS records (A, CNAME, MX, TXT, etc.), you would need to go to Cloudflare for that, despite the fact the domain is registered at Hostinger.